curriecoder/a-b-c/README.md

 ## Description

 This project was motivated by a desire to always be coding.
 With this in mind, programmers can ensure that their skills are always sharp to serve the demand.
+Beginning at the basics to reinvestigate previous technologies used in order to cut the groove deeper, so to speak.z

 ## Usage